Introduction

 Findings

 The range of pregnancy outcomes suggests that home visiting programs, in general, didn’t enhance the preterm delivery percentage or any other pregnancy effects.
-Similarly, other reviews concluded that there were inadequate indications to recommend that the home visiting programs has a valuable influence on less weight at the birth or any other pregnancy effects.
+Similarly, other reviews concluded that there were inadequate indications to recommend that the home visiting programs have a valuable influence on less weight at birth or any other pregnancy effects.

-Nutritional interventions to enhance the weight increase and nourishment in pregnant teenagers established that these interventions had attained encouraging outcomes concerning a variety of pregnancy conclusions but develop fewer indications relating to these things on PTB in the rural area of Georgia.
+Nutritional interventions to enhance the weight increase and nourishment in pregnant teenagers established that these interventions had attained encouraging outcomes concerning a variety of pregnancy conclusions but developed fewer indications relating to these things on PTB in the rural area of Georgia.

-Works cited
+Works Cited

 Ickovics, Jeannette R., et al. “Group prenatal care and preterm birth weight: results from a matched cohort study at public clinics.”
 Obstetrics & Gynecology 102.5 (2003): 1051-1057.